darkwyld/SimpleESI/REFERENCE.md

 The content of `$value` is turned into a string by the PHP function `serialize()` before storing it.
 It allows to store different data types, including self-referencing arrays and class objects.
 For more information please see the PHP manual on `serialize()`/`unserialize()`.

 Note: it is possible to use the directory seperator `/` as a part of a key, which will place the corresponding file into a subdirectory.
-It also means both `..` and `.` work for changing directories as expected, and needs to be avoided when keys are meant to stay compatible to the `sqlite3db`-trait.
+It also means both `..` and `.` work for changing directories as expected, and need to be avoided when keys are meant to stay compatible to the `sqlite3db`-trait.

 ##### 1.2.3. `sqlite3db` **(default)**